 Authenticate Using Public Keys

-You can now use the public key to authenticate SFTP connections when importing and exporting contacts.
-Choose Saved key as the authentication method and pick from the available public keys.
+You can now use authorized public keys to authenticate SFTP connections when importing and exporting contacts.
+Choose Saved key as the authentication method and pick the public key you wish to use to use for this connection.

 Multiple keys can be generated and managed directly from the Secrets vault.
 You can generate individual public keys for use by designated teams or team members.